Top Vídeos

 List of materials:

-Mechanical pencil with HB, 0.5 mm lead
+Mechanical pencil Rotring with a 0.3, H lead

 If you would like to see photos and brands of my tools, please go to my blog about materials with the following link: